infect-org/rda-lock-service/README.md

 # RDA Lock Service

 Provides a central place for locking resources for RDA.
 Is mainly consumed by the cluster service when updating the cluster with new data or when adding or removing nodes in order to prevent parallel execution of such actions.

+Please use the lock [client](https://www.npmjs.com/package/@infect/rda-lock-client) for interactions with this service!

 ## API